 Japan has a vast number of last names.
-It originated around the 12th century and became official after the Meiji restoration in the 19th century.
-Many of them have a long history.
+Many of them originated around the 12th century and became official after the Meiji restoration in the 19th century.
 Until around the Warring States period, people passed down the origin of their family names from generation to generation.
 Let’s explore some Japanese last names and their meanings!

-- Cool Japanese last names with its Meanings
+- Cool Japanese last names with their Meanings

-- Unique Japanese last names with its Meanings
+- Unique Japanese last names with their Meanings

 - Japanese last names with dark names